West Florida High School of Advanced Technology: Technical fields

 WFHS is on a modified block schedule.
 On even calendar days, even numbered classes meet.
 On odd calendar days, odd numbered classes meet.
-The one exception is that 7th period meets every day for a shorter amount of time.
+The one exception is that 7th period meets every day.

 Seniors may elect to participate in the A.C.E. program, which allows students to get on the job training while getting paid by participating in internships.

 Capstone

 Each student completes a Capstone project—a display of comprehension and mastery of a given field that focuses on a field-related topic.

 The project is separated into three parts: